rmrk-team/evm-sample-contracts/contracts/MultiAsset/README.md

 We won't be passing all of the required parameters, to intialize `RMRKMultiAssetImpl` contract, to the constructor, but will hardcode some of the values.
 The values that we will pass are:

-- `maxSupply`: uint256 type of argument denoting the maximum number of NFTs in the collection
+- `data`: struct type of argument providing a number of initialization values, used to avoid initialization transaction being reverted due to passing too many parameters
-- `pricePerMint`: uint256 type of argument representing the price per mint in wei or the lowest denomination of a native currency of the EVM to which the smart contract is deployed to

 The parameters that we will hardcode to the initialization of `RMRKMultiAssetImpl` are: